vchuravy/spatial_self_construction/README.md

 Install Julia from http://julialang.org/ this programm has been tested with v0.3.0-prerelease ether build it from source https://github.com/JuliaLang/julia or download a package for your platform.

 ### Mac OS X
+#### Mac > 10.7
+ - Download the 0.3-prerelease from [http://julialang.org]
+ - Install it
+ - rename the installed Application to Julia-0.3.0
+ - modify your path (in .bash_profile) to include /Applications/Julia-0.3.0.app/Contents/Resources/julia/bin
+ - test if the command julia works on a terminal.

 The other option is to install Julia via homebrew [http://brew.sh/] After installing homebrew follow the instructions from [https://github.com/staticfloat/homebrew-julia]